antagon/goto/README.md

 Change to a directory and list its content using an alias.
 Aliases are defined as environment variables, hence auto-completed by default.

+*What's the point?* Sometimes projects with complex directory structure have key places from which you run build/tests/you name it.
+It's very convenient to be able to jump there from any point of the tree.

+*Why not `cd` instead?* You can always use `cd` over goto with defined aliases (remember it's only a variable).
+The goto's added value is its ability to manage the aliases.
+If you are like me, you tend to forget, a lot, so goto has a command that reminds you what aliases you already have.

 ## Installation

 ```